 How to Diagnose B12 Deficiency?

-The serum blood test isn’t reliable enough, so you should only use it as an indicator.
-You may have very high numbers of B12 in the blood and still be deficient.
-Similarly, homocysteine may rise not just in the absence of B12, but in the absence of B6, B9 (folate), and magnesium as well.
-Likewise, MMA may rise in the presence of kidney disease, thyroid disease, intestinal bacterial overgrowth, pregnancy, or the genetic disorder called methylmalonic acidemia (afflicting infants).
+As for homocysteine, levels may rise not just in the absence of B12, but in the absence of B6 and folate as well.
+Likewise, MMA may rise in the presence of kidney failure, thyroid disease, intestinal bacterial overgrowth, and a few more conditions.

 So, what do you do?

 The obvious option is to combine them.
-If your B12 levels are lower than 500, and if your MMA and/or homocysteine levels are high, then you’re very likely suffering from vitamin B12 deficiency.
-However, If you did both tests and only homocysteine levels were elevated (but not MMA), then you may actually have folate deficiency.
-If both MMA and homocysteine levels were fine, chances for B12 deficiency are very slim.
+If both your MMA and homocysteine levels are high, then you’re likely suffering from B12 deficiency.
+However, If homocysteine (but not MMA) levels are elevated, then you may actually have folate deficiency.
+If both MMA and homocysteine levels are fine, chances for B12 deficiency are slim.

 Important:

-We recommend to test for folate (vitamin B9) and ferritin (iron storage), and to do a full blood count.
+We highly recommend to test for folate (B9), ferritin (iron storage), and to do a full blood count.
 This is because B12 and folate need each other, and optimal levels of iron are just as important as optimal B12 levels.
-The importance of this can’t be stressed enough.

 Also, before having any vitamin B12 deficiency test, do NOT supplement with B12 for at least 72 hours, because it could skew your results.
 Some labs may prefer not to draw a blood sample within two weeks of a B12 injection.

-And if you suspect your B12 deficiency is the result of pernicious anemia, go and do the necessary pernicious anemia tests, which will check the presence of specific antibodies.
-Even in the absence of anemia, anybody with unexplained low levels of B12 should be tested for PA.
+If you suspect your B12 deficiency is the result of pernicious anemia, go do the necessary tests, which will test for specific antibodies.
+Even in the absence of anemia, unexplained low levels of B12 should be tested for PA.

-Perhaps the primary question should be, then, how obvious are your symptoms?
+This brings us to the central point.
+Perhaps the primary question should be, how obvious are your B12 deficiency or pernicious anemia symptoms?

 To quote NEQAS: